smori1983/smori1983.github.io/_posts/2020-05-06-chrome-url-notification-v6.0.1.md

 ---
 ## Tool overview

-Notify user when the URL matches the registered patterns.
+Notify user with message element which is created in the page when the URL matches the registered patterns.

 ## Download